tanish14/tanish14/README.md

 <p>
 🔭 I'm a passionate Software Engineer with a knack of learning something new everyday.
 </p><p>
-📎 In my free time I love to learn about latest technologies and work on my logic building skills.
+📎 In my free time I love to learn about latest technologies and work on my logic building skills and read books.
 </p><p>
 📚 Self Motivation + Commitment + Technology + Ideas + Team Player + Optimism - Motto of my life!
 </p><p>